True Spies Episode 85: Asset Terminated

 NARRATOR: You might be thinking you know the tale Doug is about to tell us.
 You’ve heard the episode title, you know this man has the credentials, and now you’re waiting for the hook.

-DOUG PATTESON: Every time we talk about asset termination, laypeople kind of immediately think of James Bond and guns and blood.
+DOUG PATTESON: Every time we talk about asset termination, laypeople immediately think of James Bond and guns and blood.

 NARRATOR: But you’re not a layperson, are you?
 As a True Spies aficionado, you know that nothing is ever that black and white.